DreadOut: Plot

-When a group of senior high school students go astray from their vacation trip in Indonesia, they discover an old deserted town.
-They soon realize that something sinister is about to happen.
-Linda Meilinda realises something mystical is happening to her.
-She gains a spiritual power that could save her and her friends from the unknown.
+Linda Meilinda, her senior high school friends Shakira "Ira" Irawati, Doni Maulana, Shelly Angelia, Yayan and their teacher Ms. Siska go astray during a vacation trip in Indonesia.
+They discover an abandoned town, entering an old school.
+Linda and her classmates are trapped inside with ghosts.
+They kill Doni and possess Ira, Shelly commits suicide, Yayan disappears and Siska is missing.
+Linda is relentlessly being pursued by the ghosts, including a woman dressed in red.
+The player can choose whether to defeat the woman or leave the school.
+If the player defeats her, the woman reveals to Linda that she is the guardian of the spirit realm, giving Linda her newfound power and title as the keeper of darkness.
+Linda sees Siska leaving the school with a baby serpent in her arms.
+If the player leaves the school, Linda is rescued by the police and escorted to their car, until the woman appears, causing them to crash.

 Development

 Indonesian developer Digital Happiness worked on the game using a team of around 20 people.
 After releasing a demo, they sought a crowd sourcing campaign via Indiegogo.
 The campaign asked for US$25,000 and ended with US$29,067.
 They needed crowd sourcing since the game industry in Indonesia is small and focuses mostly on social or mobile games and were unable to find funding.
 Digital Happiness founder Rachmad Imron stated: "We have a lot of good human resources but most of them went abroad because there's no game industry in Indonesia, but we hope this will change soon."